[1,650 Words : 5 to 7 Minute Read]

 - Are not informed of the identities of the other Trustees.

-These suggestions are designed to:
+These suggestions should:

-2. Crypto Inventory:
+2. Your Crypto Asset Inventory:

-This gives your beneficiaries:
+Providing this Inventory gives your beneficiaries:

 - Exact knowledge of your assets